|Season (16 June 2020 - 13 Sept 2020)|

 Rosenkrantz Tower - Bergen City Museum, BergenThe tower was built in the 1560s by the governor of Bergen Castle (Bergenhus), Erik Rosenkrantz, and served as a combined residence and fortified tower.

-Church and Royal Power in the Middle Ages – on foot, BergenJoin our walking tour and learn more about the church and the kings of medieval Bergen.
+Church and Royal Power in the Middle Ages – on foot (closed in 2020), BergenJoin our walking tour and learn more about the church and the kings of medieval Bergen.

 The local tourist offices can give you good and useful information.